nram-solace/SolaceQueueBrowserGui/SolaceQueueBrowserGui/docs/USER_GUIDE.md

 **Symptoms**:
 - Text clipped or not displaying
 - Fonts not rendering correctly
+- Profile not found error

 **Solutions**:
 - Check UI configuration in config file
 - Verify font family is available on your system
 - Set `fontFamily` to `null` to use system defaults
 - Check log files for font-related errors
+- Verify profile name is correct (case-sensitive: "Clean", "Modern", "Dark")
+- If using command-line override, ensure profile exists in `profiles` section
+- Check that `profiles` section exists in `config/system.json` if using profile-based config

 ### Performance Issues